frank26080115/OpenMV-Astrophotography-Gear/doc/Main-Algorithm-Development.md

     "* del UMi",     1195.457555, -104.488215,
     "HD 107113",     1264.471354, -170.201903,

 When the camera takes a new picture, the code needs to find the stars in the picture first.
 It needs to somehow separate the stars from the background.
-The image is analyzed first, to see how bright the sky is overall, which is affected by the light pollution and the camera settings.
-With that analysis, it can figure out the threshold brightness of stars.
-The threshold is also user customizable.
+The image is analyzed first, to see how bright the sky is overall.
+This is done with the `get_histogram()` and `get_statistics()` functions of OpenMV.
+The result is mainly is affected by the light pollution and the camera settings.
+With that analysis, it can figure out the threshold brightness of stars. (the threshold is also user customizable)

 ![](img/explain_histogram.png)